 I remember thinking about how much fun it was to hit with him, because he made me feel like maybe I wasn't as bad as I thought (I was).
 He made it look easy, and that made it fun.
 He never got annoyed with my wild shots.
 He never tried to "punish" me by making me go get one that went outside the court.
 When he did give me some pointers about how I might want to adjust my shot, he did so in a gentle way, one that did not detract from the fun we were having.
 He mostly just did his best to keep the ball in play.

-I thought about this yesterday because Louise (4.5) was having a difficult day.
+I thought about this yesterday because our daughter (4.5) was having a difficult day.
 She was short-tempered and impatient and that lead to her yelling at me a few times.
 I thought about how I could have responded.
 I could have ignored her until she figure out how to talk to me more politely.
 I could have said something rude to her about how unacceptable her yelling was.
 I could have yelled back at her.

 Instead, I stayed calm.
 I figured out what she needed.
 I granted her requests, even though they weren't perfectly executed.
 I did for her what Nick did for me on the tennis court.
 She was hitting wild shots in my direction, and I chose to chase them down and hit them right back to her, as best I could.
 And so, the rally continued, uninterrupted.